 do not affect the health and safety of any person.

 A self-employed person must also ensure their own health and safety while at work, so far as is reasonably practicable.
-As an example, if a sub-contractor can see that there is a safety risk or a potential personal injury situation on a work-site, they must take reasonably practicable steps to eliminate the risk, which will likely result in them reporting their concerns to the contractor or refusing to complete work until the hazard is satisfactorily dealt with.
+According to this Indianapolis slip and fall attorney, as an example, if a sub-contractor can see that there is a safety risk or a potential personal injury situation on a work-site, they must take reasonably practicable steps to eliminate the risk like hiring a slip and fall accident lawyer, which will likely result in them reporting their concerns to the contractor or refusing to complete work until the hazard is satisfactorily dealt with.

 Duty to consult